On Top of Old Smoky: Other versions

 A number of artists released their versions following the success of the Weavers' recording.
 A version by Percy Faith & His Orchestra with Burl Ives on vocals reached No. 10 on the Billboard chart in 1951.
 It became one of Burl Ives' signature songs.
 Vaughn Monroe & His Orchestra also had success with the song, reaching No. 8 on the chart in June 1951.

 Following its reintroduction to America by the Weavers, the song became a standard item of popular music, sung by Bing Crosby, Perry Como, Gene Autry, as well as (in a brief excerpt) Elvis Presley.

 The country music singer Kenny Rogers sometimes used the first part of "On Top of Old Smoky" as a joke in concert.
-He played the opening bars of "Lucille", one of his biggest hits, and told the crowd something along the lines of "None of you know what song this is".
+He played the opening bars of "Lucille", one of his big hits, and told the crowd something along the lines of "None of you know what song this is".
 When the audience replied with "Yes, we do", Rogers then began to sing "On Top of Old Smoky."

 A great many versions followed in the ensuing decades.
 The following list is ordered chronologically.

 In 1951, Swedish revue group Flickery Flies with Brita Borg recorded a Swedish version.
-This was during a time of collaboration with showbiz impresario and songwriter Povel Ramel who in a revue paraphrased it as Högt uppe på berget, jag har till en vän, förlorat en femma, jag lär nog aldrig se den utigen (High up on the mountain, I have to a friend, lost a 5 kronor bill, I doubt I'll see it again).
+This was during a time of collaboration with showbiz impresario and songwriter Povel Ramel who in a revue paraphrased it as "Högt uppe på berget, jag har till en vän, förlorat en femma, jag lär nog aldrig se den utigen" (High up on the mountain, I have to a friend, lost a 5 kronor bill, I doubt I'll see it again).

 Dave Van Ronk included the song on his album The Mayor of McDougal Street: Rarities 1957–1969.
 This version sounds much more Celtic in nature, with more vocal ornamentation and a looser rhythmic structure.

 Television host Jack Narz recorded the song for his album Sing the Folk Hits With Jack Narz in 1959.

-In The Many Loves of Dobie Gillis episode #3.13 "Blue-Tail Fly" (ca. 1961), Dobie, Zelda and Maynard use the tune and change the lyrics to "The Name's Dobie Gillis" to use as Dobie's campaign song for his student council election bid.